 Most first-timers spread themselves too thin.
-My short answer is simple: I’d focus on the west side first, Many Glacier second, and Two Medicine third.
-In April 2026, that matters even more because most high roads are still snowbound, so the park’s edges do the heavy lifting.
+The short answer for a first visit: focus on the west side first, Many Glacier second, and Two Medicine third.
+Early in the season that order matters even more, because the high stretch of Going-to-the-Sun Road is still snowbound and the park’s edges do the heavy lifting.

-Here are the takeaways I want you to keep in mind:
+Here are the takeaways to keep in mind:

 Read the Map by Corridors, Not by Attractions